AlexAgo83/Formation/README.md

 ## Installation

-Navigate to the target TP folder and execute the necessary NPM commands based on the project type, follow these steps:
+Navigate to the target tp-{number}-{subject} folder and execute the necessary NPM commands based on the project type, follow these steps:

 1. Open your terminal or command prompt.
 2. Change the directory to the target TP folder using the `cd` command.
 For example, if the TP folder is named "tp-target", you would run: